solubis/angular-ui/src/components/datatable/README.md

 The way the row ID feature was implemented made it difficult for the developer to manipulate the selected items from within their controller.
 In addition, the deselect event wasn't ideal because it would be impossible to communicate directly with one table if you had many tables that all shared a parent scope.

 * The `md.table.deselect` event has been removed.
-* If you specify a row ID using the `md-select-id` attribute then you must use an object model.
-When an item is selected, a new property will be defined on the model where the property name is the value of the `md-select-id` attribute and the value is the selected item.
+* If you specify a row ID using the `m-select-id` attribute then you must use an object model.
+When an item is selected, a new property will be defined on the model where the property name is the value of the `m-select-id` attribute and the value is the selected item.
-* I've added a deselect event to the `md-row` element.
+* I've added a deselect event to the `m-row` element.

 #### Version 0.9.0
 ###### December 27, 2015